All Episodes

 Everybody in media waiting for a housing bubble, and that's also not happening.

-We've got uh uh existing home sales post unexpected gains.
+We've got existing home sales post unexpected gains.

 So jobless claims fall more than expected.

-Just it it illustrates that the the whole media action line on the economy is negative.
+Just it illustrates that the whole media action line on the economy is negative.

-And when the uh of course there's some news they cannot avoid publishing, uh such as housing starts and jobless claims and so forth, so they have to express shock because the uh action line has been the economy is still in recession, it has shown no signs of improvement, and Bush sucks.
+And when the, of course, there's some news they cannot avoid publishing, such as housing starts and jobless claims and so forth.

 Before we get into all that stuff in detail, I have to tell you a story.

-About a month ago, maybe a little longer, maybe two months, six weeks, two months ago.
+About a month ago, maybe a little longer, maybe two months, six weeks, two months ago, not ahead of me, because before the AT ⁇ T, and that was early February.

-You know, I I I take different routes uh into work uh each and every day as a security precaution so as not to establish patterns.
+I take different routes into work each and every day as a security precaution so as not to establish patterns.

 Oh, yes, Mr. Snerdley, I do.